 Monaghan’s pedagogical interests include developing accessible university science programming for the visually impaired, and utilizing knowledge of memory formation to design lectures for optimal student recall.
 In addition to this, Monaghan is dedicated to the development of evidence based strategies for successful knowledge acquisition of large volumes of information, such as those in anatomical and physiological sciences.
 The ultimate goal is then for students to use these knowledge bases as foundations for higher order thinking and conceptual learning.

-The Monaghan Lab is always looking for dedicated, reliable, innovative and independent Research Assistants interested in cell biology, parasitology and toxicology.
+The Monaghan Lab looks for dedicated, reliable, innovative and independent volunteer Research Assistants interested in cell biology, parasitology and toxicology.
+Currently there are no available positions in lab.

 It is a privilege to be accepted to work in a research lab as there is a significant time and resource commitment that goes into training a student.
 If interested, please email Dr. Monaghan for more information.